Shardeum Token Sale is Live! Get Early Access to SHM

 Validator Nodes (also known as Validators):

 These nodes validate network transactions by actively participating in the consensus process.
 Shardeum rewards honest validators with SHM.
 Validator nodes store only the state of the accounts they manage, ensuring they remain lightweight, while historical data is offloaded to archive nodes.
-To participate, validators must stake SHM and may face slashing penalties for non-compliance with network protocols, such as leaving the network prematurely or failing to sync on time, among other violations.
-Detailed information will be shared in the months leading up to the mainnet launch.
+To participate, validators must stake a minimum of 2400 SHM and will face eviction/ penalties for non-compliance with network protocols, such as leaving the network prematurely or failing to sync on time, among other violations.

 Archive Nodes:

 Archive nodes maintain the entire transaction history.
 Archive nodes may also be required to stake SHM and could face slashing penalties for failing to adhere to network protocols, such as leaving the network without prior approval.
-Additional details will be provided in due course.
 The reward for running an archiver is expected to be about 10x more than running a validator since the hardware requirements for running an archiver will be much higher.
+At mainnet launch, Shardeum will operate archive nodes internally, with plans to open them to the community after an initial period of approximately one year.

 Standby Nodes:

 Standby nodes are validator nodes within the network that are not actively participating in consensus.
 These nodes enable the Shardeum network to scale quickly when transaction volume increases.
 To ensure optimal security and fairness, the network randomly rotates the oldest active validators out at the end of each cycle, replacing them with standby validators.
-Standby nodes must have SHM staked to become active and are eligible for rewards only after successfully completing their active validator period.
+Standby nodes must stake a minimum of 2400 SHM to become active and are eligible for rewards only after successfully completing their active validator period.

 Other than the aforementioned nodes, there are other types of nodes needed to move data and transactions in and out of the Shardeum as well as monitor the health of the network.
 These include connector nodes, relayer nodes, and additionally, a monitor server.
 The connector nodes provide an entry point for external wallets and clients to query and submit transactions to the network.
 These are the similar to RPC nodes in the Ethereum ecosystem.
 Relayer nodes communicate with archiver nodes or other relayer nodes to store and stream data produced by the network to downstream services used by exchanges and explorer services.
 These are similar to exit nodes in the Ethereum ecosystem.
 The monitor server is an important component here receiving status updates from active validator nodes and providing a visual view into the health of the network.
 You can read more about them in our whitepaper.